sausheong/easywiki/README.md

 ## Whitelist of authors

 By default anyone can write in the wiki, as long as they authenticate themselves first (with Facebook).
 Optionally you can set it such that only certain people in your whitelist of authors can write.
 Set the environment variable `WHITELIST` to a comma-delimited list of Facebook usernames (no spaces before or after the comma please).
 If you want to be the only one who can write, just put in your Facebook username.
-For eg. my Facebook username is 'sausheong' so that's the `WHITELIST` setting for me.
+For eg. my Facebook username is 'sausheong' so that's the `WHITELIST` setting for me if I want only myself to write to the wiki.
 Once you have done that, only people in the whitelist can write into the wiki.

 ## Other settings

-Only the Facebook and relational DB are needed, everything else is optional (except maybe).
+Only the Facebook account is really needed, everything else is optional.
 Here are some other environment variables you might want to set:

 * `BOOTSTRAP_THEME` - A URL to the Bootstrap CSS stylesheet you want to use instead of the default.
 I used the *Journal* theme from Bootswatch.
 The default is the default Bootstrap stylesheet
 * `WIKI_NAME` - A string to name your wiki.
 The default is 'EasyWiki'